Excel VBA Workbook

-In this example, we will see how to open a workbook with the help of VBA Workbook object.
+In this example, we will see how to open a workbook with the help of the VBA Workbook object.

 For this, follow the below steps:

-Step 1: Go to VBA window and open a new module with the help of list Insert Menu list as shown below.
+Step 1: Go to the VBA window and open a new module with the help of the list Insert Menu list as shown below.

-By clicking on Module option in Insert menu we will get a Module where we will write the code.
+By clicking on the Module option in the Insert menu, we will get a Module where we will write the code.

-Step 2: Now start writing Subcategory of function VBA Workbook in any name you want or better keep the function name in the same name as it is being performed as shown below.
+Step 2: Now start writing the Subcategory of function VBA Workbook in any name you want or, better keep the function name in the same name as it is being performed as shown below.

 Sub VBAWorkbook1() End Sub

-Step 3: Now use WorkBooks function in the code.
+Step 3: Now, use the WorkBooks function in the code.
 This will allow any workbook to be used in.
-And to open it, use Open command after putting a dot (.) as shown below.
+And to open it, use the Open command after putting a dot (.) as shown below.

 The Open function itself has so many options and ways to open any workbook, as shown in the below syntax.

 Now to open any workbook, we need the location of that file.
 Here we have already saved an excel workbook in the name of “Test File” somewhere in a local drive which is accessible.

 Step 4: As per syntax, which is shown above, we need Filename as String which means Characters.
 So we have copied and pasted a location in below in inverted commas.
 This is where we can put any location or file address where we have kept it.